IrishDec/parish-weekly-publisher/README.md

 Project Settings → API → copy Project URL and anon key.

 2) Local admin (portfolio/dev)
 Copy admin/config.example.js → admin/config.local.js (do not commit).

 Fill in SUPABASE_URL and SUPABASE_ANON_KEY.

-Open admin/admin.html via a static server (any works).
+Serve admin/admin.html with any static server.

 The admin reads config from window.__TOF_CFG__, set by config.local.js locally, and by an inline snippet when embedded in WordPress.

 3) WordPress embed (production)

-Create a password-protected page and add a Custom HTML block with:
+Create a password-protected page and add a Custom HTML block:

+html
+Copy code
 <script>
   window.__TOF_CFG__ = {
     SUPABASE_URL: "https://YOUR-PROJECT.supabase.co",